ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

 playbook_dir
     The path to the directory of the playbook that was passed to the ``ansible-playbook`` command line.

+playbook_files
+    List of playbook files that were passed to the ``ansible-playbook`` command line.
+    Since you can pass playbooks from different directories, the list contains the full path of each file.
+    Added after ``2.11.0``

 role_name
     The name of the role currently being executed.